diego0020/lab_vision/lab0_intro/questions.md

 # Warmup Questions

-1. What is the url of this repository?
+1. What is the clone url of this repository?
     >   answer

 2. What is the output of the ``cal`` command?